 What Happens When a DNS Leak Occurs?

-A DNS leak is simply when your VPN server is bypassed, essentially ruining the purpose of using the VPN in the first place.
+A DNS leak is simply when your VPN server is bypassed, essentially ruining the purpose of using a good VPN in the first place.
 Even though the content of your traffic remains encrypted, your location and your browsing data are left exposed out in the open, leaving you vulnerable to any type of dangerous cyber security breach.

 What Causes a DNS Leak?